 Commercially available medications for treating psoriasis include biologics, systemic medications like methotrexate, and topical creams.
-Topical creams are one of the most common treatments for psoriasis as they are applied directly to the areas that are affected and have less of a systemic effect.
-There are a variety of topical medications that can be made into sprays or creams by a compounding pharmacy like zinc pyrithione, clobetasol, cyclosporine, and salicylic acid.
+Topical creams are one of the most common treatments for psoriasis.
+Creams are applied directly to the affected areas and have less of a systemic effect.
+There are a variety of topical medications that can be made into sprays or creams by a compounding pharmacy.
+Some examples include zinc pyrithione, clobetasol, cyclosporine, and salicylic acid.

 While many patients find relief from their symptoms with a commercially available medication or compounded topical, more severe cases often still do not respond to treatment.
 For these patients, healthcare practitioners may consider experimenting with a drug like low dose naltrexone (LDN).
 There have been trials demonstrating that LDN is effective for treating a variety of autoimmune conditions.
 Although there have been no trials yet for psoriasis and low dose naltrexone, healthcare practitioners still prescribe it due to its safety and evidence of its effectiveness in treating other autoimmune conditions.